yavuzsemrem/yavuzsemrem/README.md

 </br>
 </br>

-I’m a passionate IOS Developer with experience in various technologies including Swift, SwiftUI, C#, .NET, SQL, and HTML/CSS.
-I love creating robust, scalable, and efficient software solutions, with a focus on clean code and architecture. 💻
+<div align="center">I’m a passionate IOS Developer with experience in various technologies including Swift, SwiftUI, C#, .NET, SQL, and HTML/CSS.
+I love creating robust, scalable, and efficient software solutions, with a focus on clean code and architecture. </div>

 ------------------